FOR-TIMI/README-Generator/README.md

 # README-Generator

 ## Purpose
-This project helps users generate fast, quality README files
+This command line application helps users generate fast, quality README files

 * when a user is prompted for information about their application's repository, a high-quality, professional README.md is generated with the title of my project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions